 The Solution: Bridging the Readability Gap

-The solution is not to abandon modern web technologies or return to the design aesthetics of 1999.
-Instead, you must adapt your architecture for a dual audience: providing a rich experience for humans and a structured, pre-rendered experience for bots.
+The fix isn't to abandon modern web technologies or revert to 1999 design aesthetics.
+Adapt your architecture for a dual audience: a rich experience for humans and a structured, pre-rendered experience for bots.

 The New Language: Schema Markup (JSON-LD)

-If SSR is the delivery mechanism, Structured Data (using the Schema.org vocabulary and JSON-LD format) is the language of LLMs.
-It is the single most important action you can take to communicate with AI.
+If SSR is the delivery mechanism, structured data using Schema.org vocabulary in JSON-LD format is the language of LLMs.
+It's the single highest-leverage action you can take to communicate directly with AI.

 Semantic HTML: The Foundation

-Finally, you must return to the basics of Semantic HTML.
-Every tag on your site should tell the truth about what is inside it.
+Get back to the basics of semantic HTML.
+Every tag on your site should tell the truth about what's inside it:

 - Use <nav> for navigation, not <div>.